 The overall strategy of the project is to foster the exchange and collaboration between basic scientists, clinicians, and IT experts, and to condense all information and knowledge in a common database and prototypical platform for multimodal breast diagnosis.
+The project facilitates the connection between genetics, pathology, and radiology and combines these fields for the ultimate goal to improve breast cancer diagnosis.

 Breast cancer diagnostics is in a phase of transition.
-This is characterised by the fact that new imaging technologies specially designed for breast imaging, as 3D ultrasound or tomosynthesis. complement the conventional imaging technologies like mammography and 2D ultrasound.
+This is characterised by the fact that new imaging technologies specially designed for breast imaging, such as 3D ultrasound or tomosynthesis, complement the conventional imaging technologies like mammography and 2D ultrasound.

 A rational use of these new modalities is currently the major challenge of breast cancer diagnosis.
 To meet this challenge, HAMAM integrates excellent European centres for imaging science with strong skills on breast imaging.
 To ensure the clinical impact, leading European clinicians in the area of breast cancer diagnosis are contributing as members of the clinical advisory board.
 The translation of the final results into medical products and patient benefit is guaranteed through the industrial partner MeVis Medical Solutions AG (MMS) with outstanding experience and performance in translating research projects into successful products in the field of breast cancer diagnosis.